xonq/mycotools/README.md

 # NOTE
 This software is a beta release (prokaryote is alpha state) - errors are expected.
-Kindly raise an issue if they are not in the TODO.md or other issues.
+Kindly raise an issue if the error has not been mentioned.
 If you can find the bug, even better!
 The goal is to reach a longterm stable release, though maintaining the software for my use is currently the priority.